Gawkky/WebshopTracker/README.md

 ### General information

-This webscrapes has 2 components

-1. Tracking Returndeals from bol.com & coolblue
+Tracking Returndeals from bol.com & coolblue

 These components are configured to output the data to a MySQL database.